jshttp/mime-db/README.md

 ## Contributing

-To edit the database, only make PRs against files in the `lib/` folder.
+To edit the database, only make PRs against `src/custom.json` or `src/custom-suffix.json`.

 To update the build, run `npm run update`.

 ## Adding Custom Media Types